syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 </table>

-> Note: NullValue is displayed when AllowNullValue is set to ‘true’.
+N> NullValue is displayed when AllowNullValue is set to ‘true’.
 NullValue takes higher priority than NullText.

 The following code example illustrates how to use GridDateTimeColumn.